magento/magento2/README.md

 </a>

 <h3>Labels applied by the Magento team</h3>
 We apply labels to public Pull Requests and Issues to help other participants retrieve additional information about current progress, component assignments, Magento release lines, and much more.
-Find detailed information about labels used in Magento 2 repositories in the corresponded section of the <a href="https://devdocs.magento.com/guides/v2.3/contributor-guide/contributing.html#labels">Code Contributions</a> guide.
+Please review the <a href="https://devdocs.magento.com/guides/v2.3/contributor-guide/contributing.html#labels">Code Contributions guide</a> for detailed information on labels used in Magento 2 repositories.

 <h2>Reporting security issues</h2>